Painting to sell a house involves a very different set of considerations and goals than general painting projects.

 However, before you dive into a major painting project, it's best to consult with an experienced realtor.
 They can tell you what improvements and repairs will make your home more appealing to buyers, and help you avoid wasting money on projects that won't add value to your home.

-Need help finding a great local realtor?
+Need help or are wondering how to find a real estate agent?
 Clever can help!
 Clever is a free service that matches you with handpicked agents in your local market from trusted brokerages like Berkshire Hathaway and Keller Williams.

 Clever also negotiates low commission rates of 1% or $3,000 for you, so you can sell your house with a top local agent — and get incredible savings too!

 It’s almost always a good idea to paint before you sell your house, assuming your timeline and budget allow for it.

 Painting is relatively cheap and makes a big impact on your ability to attract interest to your home.

 Interior and exterior paint jobs are quite different, so they’ll need to be considered separately.